magnesj/ResInsight/docs/Completions.md

 ##### COMPSEGS
-Along a multisegment well, the COMPSEGS keyword defines the location of the completions.
-An example of the COMPSEGS keyword as exported:
+An example of the COMPSEGS keyword as exported is shown below.

     COMPSEGS
     -- Name